CMU-313/CMU-313.github.io/docs/recitations/reci3-deployment.md

 Hint: Look at the readme of the basic-web-app repo!

+!!! note "Conditional CD"
-**Note: In an ideal world, you would condition the deployment action on this action, such that your app is only deployed if the linter and tests pass.
-Sadly, our world is not ideal :(, but if you want to learn more, click [here](https://docs.github.com/en/actions/using-jobs/using-conditions-to-control-job-execution) and [here](https://docs.github.com/en/actions/learn-github-actions/expressions)!**
+    In an ideal world, you would condition the deployment action on this action, such that your app is only deployed if the linter and tests pass.
+Sadly, our world is not ideal :(, but if you want to learn more, click [here](https://docs.github.com/en/actions/using-jobs/using-conditions-to-control-job-execution) and [here](https://docs.github.com/en/actions/learn-github-actions/expressions)!

 Once this is complete, you will be ready for the game next week.
 Good job and good luck!

-Remember to do Recitation 6 Quiz on Gradescope!
+Remember to do Recitation 3 Quiz on Gradescope!